article / Hotspot conflict

 The Countermeasure Capabilities of U.S. Military Helicopters: Protection by Directed Infrared Countermeasures Systems

-Even if individual soldiers were to use portable air defense missiles to attack, the likelihood of shooting down a U.S. military helicopter is extremely low.
-In this operation, the main force of the U.S. military’s air assault was the "Night Stalkers" of the Special Operations Aviation Regiment.
-This unit specializes in nighttime low-altitude attacks behind enemy lines, and its equipped CH-47 Chinook helicopters have been specially modified with exhaust deflectors, infrared warning systems, and the AN/ALQ-212 directional infrared countermeasures system.
+Even if individual soldiers use portable air defense missiles to attack, the likelihood of shooting down a U.S. military helicopter is extremely low.
+In this operation, the main force of the U.S. military's air assault is the 160th Special Operations Aviation Regiment, known as the "Night Stalkers."
+This unit specializes in low-altitude, nighttime raids behind enemy lines.
+Their equipped MH-47G Chinook helicopters have been specially modified, featuring exhaust deflectors, infrared warning systems, and the AN/AAQ-24 Directed Infrared Countermeasures system.

 At a press conference, Trump confirmed that a U.S. military helicopter was hit by anti-aircraft fire, resulting in injuries but not crashing.
 This indirectly suggests that the Venezuelan military may have launched an attack but failed to penetrate the U.S. military's defense system.